Futures fall as Trump speech clouds trade deal hopes

 At 7:16 a.m.
 ET, Dow e-minis 1YMcv1 were down 107 points, or 0.39%.
 S&P 500 e-minis EScv1 were down 11.75 points, or 0.38% and Nasdaq 100 e-minis NQcv1 were down 37.25 points, or 0.45%.

-Shares of SmileDirectClub Inc (SDC.O) slumped 8.7% as the teeth alignment company posted a bigger quarterly loss and pointed toward more losses for the year.
+Shares of SmileDirectClub Inc SDC.O slumped 8.7% as the teeth alignment company posted a bigger quarterly loss and pointed toward more losses for the year.

 Tech Data Corp (TECD.O) gained 4.2% after announcing private equity Apollo Global Management (APO.N) would buy the U.S. company in a deal valued at $5.4 billion.